numpy/numpy/doc/source/reference/c-api/generalized-ufuncs.rst

 this "hook" are:

-* Check that constraints on the core dimensions required by the ufunc are satisfied (and raise an exception if they are not).
+* Check that constraints on the core dimensions required by the ufunc are satisfied (and set an exception if they are not).
 * Compute output shapes for any output core dimensions that were not determined by the input arrays.